ndldd/conway-game-of-life/README.md

 ### Model classes and their responsibilities:
-* the model classes are decoupled from the view: When switching the view the model instances are not affected
 * board: Wraps a two dimensional array that represents the current generation in the conway world, calculates the next Generation
 * simRunner: times the generations
 * counter: Counts the Generations

 ### Controller:
-* acts as a mediator; handles commands from the views (button presses) and configures simRunner
+* acts as a mediator; handles button presses and configures simRunner

 ### App Class:
 * Acts as a builder that instantiates the classes and connects them.

-* RequireJS is used to modularize and namespace the app and to load the dependencies.
+* RequireJS is used to namespace the app and to load the dependencies.
 * the Jasmine test framework is used together with the karma-test runner for unit testing